lextoumbourou/notes/content/comp_investing_part_1.md

     <p>Definitely coffee in the cup</p>
 </div>

-Lastly, there was a lengthy discussion around portfolio optimisation and the second homework assignment was introduced: performing an Event Study.
+Lastly, there was a lengthy discussion around portfolio optimisation and the second homework assignment was assigned: performing an Event Study.
 Most of the code was already provided and only minor tweaks were required to pass the exam.

 Week 5 was another extremely useful week for me.
 Bollinger Bands were introduced, followed by a discussion around the difference between *closing* price and *actual closing* price (actual close factors in things like stock splits and dividends).
 Additionally, there were modules covered practical techniques for dealing with bad market data from providers.